 Response

 DEQ’s air quality program is concerned with emissions of pollutants into the atmosphere.
 As such, DEQ can require facilities to keep records of air emissions and of activities and materials that contribute to those emissions.
-The proposed rule requires Tier 2 CAGMs to keep daily records of all glass formulations produced.
+The proposed rule requires Tier 2 CAGMs to keep daily records of all glass formulations produced, including use of all HAPs used.
 DEQ may include additional recordkeeping requirements when issuing permits to CAGMs.

-Other hazardous materials that may be on site at a facility or that may be emitted to other media (e.g. water or landfill) would be regulated by other programs and are outside the scope of the air quality program.
+Other hazardous materials that may be on site at a facility or that may be emitted to other media (e.g. water or landfill) would be regulated by other programs and are outside the scope of the air quality program and this rulemaking.

 Comment: How does DEQ interpret 340-244-9090?